Child Advocacy Studies

 CAST 4398 Child Maltreatment: A Multidisciplinary Approach: 3 semester hours

 Same as PSYCH 4398 and SOC WK 4398.
-Prerequisites: CAST 3290 or PSYCH 3290 (may be taken concurrently), or consent of instructor.
+Prerequisites: CAST 3798 (Majors/Certificates) or CAST 3290/PSYCH 3290 (Non-Majors/ Non-Certificates).
 This course, with its interdisciplinary emphasis, focuses on the systemic response to the primary domains of child maltreatment by multidisciplinary teams and child advocacy centers.
 Risk factors, cultural considerations, and mandated reporting of child abuse and neglect are emphasized.
 Students will begin to develop professional skills pertaining to child maltreatment, using a variety of experiential learning modalities.

 CAST 4498 Forensic Investigation of Child Abuse: 3 semester hours